|

 To be enforceable, they must be reasonable in geographic scope and in

+time.
 A seller of a business can expect a non-compete agreement to be enforced

 according to its terms to protect the buyer of the business from

+unreasonable competition by his seller.
 Executive and management personnel and their professional staff can

 expect non-compete agreements to have some enforceability, if they are

+otherwise reasonable.
 Many employees in hi-tech environments are designated

 "managers," but they are not true "management"